-Step 3: slowly whisk in your liquid (in this recipe’s case, milk) and whisk the roux into the liquid rapidly while continuing to cook over heat for about 2.5-4 minutes, or until the sauce gets thick and you can see the bottom of the pan while you whisk.
+Step 3: slowly whisk in your milk (or other liquid) and whisk the roux into the liquid rapidly while continuing to cook over heat for about 2-3 minutes, or until the sauce gets thick and you can see the bottom of the pan while you whisk.
 Remove from the heat!

 - Grilled apple chicken sausage

-- Lunch meat — cut into small pieces
+- Turkey or ham lunch meat -- cut into small pieces

 - Roasted broccoli